Portland comedian goes viral after Border Patrol pulls him off bus in Spokane

 Spokane Councilwoman Kate Burke tweeted a response to Elshieky's thread.
 In the tweet, she laid much of the blame on Mayor David Condon's shoulders.

-"We on City Council passed an ordinance to prevent this king of harassment.
+"We on City Council passed an ordinance to prevent this kind of harassment.
 Our mayor, David Condon, has failed to execute that law," Burke said.

+Border Patrol Officer Bill Kingsford responded to the tweets with a statement.

-Customs and Border Protection released a statement relaying the following: "We will look into this matter and be able to comment at a later time.
-However it is important to remember that as per 8 USC 1304(e), all immigrants 18 years of age and over are required by law to carry documents showing they are in the country legally."
+"We will look into this matter and be able to comment at a later time.
+However it is important to remember that as per 8 USC 1304(e), all immigrants 18 years of age and over are required by law to carry documents showing they are in the country legally," Kingsford wrote.

+RELATED: Spokane mayor, police chief won't stop Border Patrol at Intermodal Center

 "One of these days, I hope people realize that the idea that ICE should be scrapped isn't so crazy after all," Ocasio-Cortez said.